Oversea visitors have sometimes claimed "I was in New Zealand and I saw a Kangaroo in the wild".

 What they would have seen was a wallaby.

-In 1870, wallabies started to be brought into New Zealand, some for private collections, others for zoos and others just released into the wild, possibly with a view to providing hunters with some sport.
+From 1870, wallabies started to be brought into New Zealand from Australia, some for private collections, others for zoos and others just released into the wild, possibly with a view to providing hunters with some sport.

 5-species in all set up home, including Bennett’s and Dama wallaby, and on Kawau Island near Auckland, Dama, Parma, Brush-Tailed Rock, and Swamp wallabies.

 Two of these species in particular have thrived, in the North Island, the Bennett's Wallaby, and in the South Island the Dama Wallaby.
 Having reached such large numbers, estimated to be in the hundreds of thousands, they are causing damage to the indigenous forests of New Zealand and threatening native birdlife by eating the fruit, seeds and flowers that both depend on.